-10.1 For purposes of these rules, Committee staff includes employees of the Committee, employees of the Members of the Committee assigned to the Committee, consultants to the Committee, or any other person engaged by contract or otherwise to perform services for or at the request of the Committee.
+10.1 For purposes of these rules, Committee staff includes employees of the Committee, consultants to the Committee, or any other person engaged by contract or otherwise to perform services for or at the request of the Committee.
 To the maximum extent practicable, the Committee shall rely on its full-time employees to perform all staff functions.
 No individual may be retained as staff of the Committee or to perform services for the Committee unless that individual holds appropriate security clearances.

 10.2 The appointment of Committee staff shall be confirmed by a majority vote of the Committee.
 After confirmation, the Chairman shall certify Committee staff appointments to the Financial Clerk of the Senate in writing.
-No Committee staff shall be given access to any classified information or regular access to the Committee offices, until such Committee staff has received an appropriate security clearance as described in Section 6 of Senate Resolution 400 of the 94th Congress.
-10.3 The Committee staff works for the Committee as a whole, under the general supervision of the Chairman and Vice Chairman of the Committee.
-Except as otherwise provided by the Committee, the duties of Committee staff shall be performed, and Committee staff personnel affairs and day-to-day operations, including security and control of classified documents and material, shall be administered under the direct supervision and control of the Staff Director.
+No Committee staff shall be given access to any classified information or regular access to the Committee offices, until such Committee staff has received an appropriate security clearance as described in Section 6 of S. Res.
+400 of the 94th Congress.

+10.3 The Committee staff works for the Committee as a whole, under the supervision of the Chairman and Vice Chairman of the Committee.
+The duties of Committee staff shall be performed, and Committee staff personnel affairs and day- to-day operations, including security and control of classified documents and materials, shall be administered under the direct supervision and control of the Staff Director.
+All Committee staff shall work exclusively on intelligence oversight issues for the Committee.
 The Minority Staff Director and the Minority Counsel shall be kept fully informed regarding all matters and shall have access to all material in the files of the Committee.